Eftimin70/vibeshine/README.md

 # This is a fork of Vibeshine that includes a fix for the infamous artifacts when running Moonlight on Xbox.
 Fix only works when encoder 'AMD AMF/VCE (Experimental)' is selected
 # I am only testing this on a RX 9070 / Xbox combination.
-Older Radeon cards might experience issues that are already fixed in RDNA 4.
+Older Radeon cards might show problems.